Ambisonics: "Vienna" decoders

+Parametric decoders

+The idea behind parametric decoding is to treat the sound's direction of incidence as a parameter that can be estimated through time–frequency analysis.
+A large body of research into human spatial hearing suggests that our auditory cortex applies similar techniques in its auditory scene analysis, which explains why these methods work.

+The major benefits of parametric decoding is a greatly increased angular resolution and the separation of analysis and synthesis into separate processing steps.
+This separation allows B-format recordings to be rendered using any panning technique, including delay panning, VBAP and HRTF-based synthesis.

+Parametric decoding was pioneered by Lake DSP in the late 1990s and independently suggested by Farina and Ugolotti in 1999.
+Later work in this domain includes the DirAC method and the Harpex method.

+Irregular layout decoders

+The Rapture3D decoder from Blue Ripple Sound supports this and is already used in a number of computer games using OpenAL.

 Current development

-Open Source
+Open source

-Since 2018 a free and open source implementation exists in the sound codec Opus.
-Two channel encoding modes are provided: one that simply stores channels individually, and another that weights the channels through a fixed, invertible matrix to reduce redundancy.
+Since 2018 a free and open source implementation exists in the IEM Plugin Suite and the SPARTA suite that implement the recent academic developments and the sound codec Opus.
+Opus provides two channel encoding modes: one that simply stores channels individually, and another that weights the channels through a fixed, invertible matrix to reduce redundancy.
 A listening-test of Opus ambisonics was published in 2020, as calibration for AMBIQUAL, an objective metric for compressed ambisonics by Google.
+Opus third-order ambisonics at 256 kbps has similar localization accuracy compared to Opus first-order ambisonics at 128 kbps.

 Corporate interest

-Since its adoption by Google and other manufacturers as the audio format of choice for virtual reality, Ambisonics has seen a surge of interest.
+Since its adoption by Google and other manufacturers as the audio format of choice for virtual reality, ambisonics has seen a surge of interest.

 In 2018, Sennheiser released its VR microphone, and Zoom released an Ambisonics Field Recorder.
-Both are implementations of the tetrahedral microphone design which produces first order Ambisonics.
+Both are implementations of the tetrahedral microphone design which produces first order ambisonics.

-A number of companies are currently conducting research in Ambisonics:
+A number of companies are currently conducting research in ambisonics: